arangodb/docs/3.10/indexing-geo.md

 GeoJSON is a geospatial data format based on JSON.
-It defines several different types of JSON objects and the way in which they can be combined to represent data about geographic shapes on the earth surface.
+It defines several different types of JSON objects and the way in which they can be combined to represent data about geographic shapes on the Earth surface.
 GeoJSON uses a geographic coordinate reference system, World Geodetic System 1984 (WGS 84), and units of decimal degrees.